 Multi-Disciplinary Breast Program: Breast Clinic and Case Review

 In many cases, breast cancer permanently changes the aesthetic of the patient’s breast – ranging from scars to a total mastectomy.
 These changes can be lasting reminders of a very difficult diagnosis.
-However, Hardin Memorial Health’s Multi-Disciplinary Breast Program offers a solution close to home.
+However, Baptist Health Hardin’s Multi-Disciplinary Breast Program offers a solution close to home.

-Dr. Ashley Kerekes, plastic and reconstructive surgeon at HMH, works with breast cancer patients to determine their next step, whether it be breast reconstruction or scar modifications.
+Dr. Ashley Kerekes, plastic and reconstructive surgeon at Baptist Health Hardin, works with breast cancer patients to determine their next step, whether it be breast reconstruction or scar modifications.
 This difficult, personal decision is between the patient, her family and her doctor.

 “Our breast cancer patients have gone through a challenging battle, and come out victorious,” Kerekes said.
 “I have the privilege of helping them complete their journey and return to a new normal.”